JCourtney22/Module-1-Challenge/README.md

  Other challenges I had was identifying where semantic HTML elements should go.
 I used a HTML5 element flowchart to guide me, but I also required the use of the internet to explore each element in further detail.
 This is why I decided upon using header, nav, main, section and footer elements to best reflect what each element contained.
 I felt that it was necessary to keep one div element where the background picture was contained as I felt this did not have any specific content.
 I would welcome any further comments regading this to further develop my understanding.

  One other challenge I came across was understanding whether my CSS styling sheet followed correct semantic structure and that it was consolidated and organised appropriately.
 I referred to previous work, lessons and the internet to guide me on whether my changes were relective of common practice or were indeed correct.
 I found that commenting on each change helped me to understand my changes and to ensure that anyone looking at my code could see my reasoning for changes.

+ My final challenge was exploring whether the backgroun image required something similar to an alt attribute.
+Researching this query on the internet taught me that there were a few ways this could be done, such as using an aria-lable attribute.
+However, I chose the title attribute as the background image is not necessary to the overall understanding of the webpage's meaning but I wanted to still give some information for accessibility purposes.

 # Things I learned